Wednesday, June 17

 Special Needs Planning & MS ABLE

-Richard Courtney - Magnolia Room
+Richard Courtney - Auditorium

 Discussion of asset protection, personal decision-making, and healthcare financing including Social Security, Medicare, and Medicaid.
 ABLE accounts will also be explored.